WandRui/SLatK_imple/README.md

 The paper's Tables 3-4 conspicuously report only MF results on Health/Electronic datasets, potentially hiding problematic results on graph models.

 ### Baseline Verification *(Completed)*
 With the complete implementation of SONG@K, we now have all baselines mentioned in the original paper.
+The baseline implementations provided by the authors appear to be consistent with the cited papers.
 Detailed comparison results between our implementation and the authors' reported results are available in `result_analysis/comparison/`, providing comprehensive tables for performance validation across all methods.

 ## 🎯 Conclusions